nmaksimova/square-panda-cb92c/src/pages/ilta_new_class.md

   - title: Register for New Group Classes
     title_align: center
     content: |
       *   NEW!
-Salsa for Beginners - Wednesday, April 1st at 7:30pm
-      *   NEW!
-Bachata for Beginners - Wednesday, April 15th at 8:15pm
+Bachata for Beginners - Wednesday, May 6th at 8:15pm
       *   Ladies Line Routine - Advanced: Salsa, Bachata, Monday at 6:45pm